Leviathan36/kaboom/README.md

-<div style="text-align:center;"><h1><i>𝐤𝐚𝐛𝐨𝐨𝐦-̷𝐀̷ℙ𝕋: 𝐀𝐝𝐯𝐚𝐧𝐜𝐞𝐝 𝐏𝐞𝐧𝐞𝐭𝐫𝐚𝐭𝐢𝐨𝐧 𝐓𝐞sting</i></h1></div>
+<div style="text-align:center;"><h1><i>𝐤𝐚𝐛𝐨𝐨𝐦-̷ 𝐀𝐝𝐯𝐚𝐧𝐜𝐞𝐝 𝐏𝐞𝐧𝐞𝐭𝐫𝐚𝐭𝐢𝐨𝐧 𝐓𝐞sting</i></h1></div>

-### Unleashing the Power of Kaboom-APT
+### Unleashing the Power of Kaboom

-Short for "Advanced Penetration Testing", Kaboom-APT is an intelligent and automated solution meticulously crafted to simplify the complexities of penetration testing.
+Kaboom is an intelligent and automated solution meticulously crafted to simplify the complexities of penetration testing.
 Its purpose is clear: to equip security professionals with an advanced tool that seamlessly integrates into their workflow, enhancing their capabilities and efficiency.
 At its core, Kaboom is a multi-faceted tool that excels in two fundamental phases of penetration testing: information gathering and vulnerability assessment.
 This automated powerhouse streamlines the process, allowing testers to focus on analyzing results rather than grappling with manual tasks.

 For assistance on installing, check out our Installation Walkthrough.